Nazir Ahmed (scholar): Early life and education

 Nazir Ahmed was born on 3 January 1915, in the small hamlet of Kolahi Gharib (Ghurrah/Gorra), near Gonda, in Uttar Pradesh, India.

 He attended a local primary school from which he graduated in 1930.
 He then attended Gonda High School to complete his matriculation in the first division, along with a distinction in mathematics in 1934.
 Subsequently, he joined Lucknow Christian College and completed his intermediary and Munshi examinations in 1936, and went on to secure a BA (Hons) in Persia in 1939, with first rank and first division.
 He completed his master's degree in 1940, acquiring a first rank, which earned him two gold medals and a scholarship for higher studies.

+Career

 Ahmed started his career as a teacher at the Deoria Government High School, in Uttar Pradesh, immediately after the completion of his master's degree.
 He continued working there until he was transferred in 1943 to Basti Government High School.
 Professor Ahmed taught at the school for ten years, which he utilized for higher studies by pursuing research in Persia and enrolling for a PhD under the guidance of Prof. Masood Hasan Rizvi.
 He went on to earn his Doctoral degree in Zahoori (Tarshezi), in 1945.
 He continued his research by registering for D.Litt at the Lucknow University, and his thesis on the Persian poets of the Aadil-Shah period earned him the degree of D.Litt in 1950.

-Ahmed joined Lucknow University as a lecturer in 1950 and continued his research and studies by securing a diploma in Farsi Baastan-e-Pahlawi and Modern Persian from the University of Teheran.
+Ahmed joined University of Lucknow as a lecturer in 1950 and continued his research and studies by securing a diploma in Farsi Baastan-e-Pahlawi and Modern Persian from the University of Teheran.
 He earned a second D.Litt, this time in Urdu, from Lucknow University for his research on Nauras of Adil Shah in 1956.
 After seven years of teaching at the Lucknow University, Nazir Ahmed moved to Aligarh Muslim University in 1957, as the Assistant Director of Aligarh-Taareekh-e-Urdu Adab, on invitation from the then Vice-Chancellor of AMU, Col. Bashir Zaidi.
 A year later in 1958, he became the Reader in the Department of Persian Language.
 In 1960, he became a Professor and Chairman of the department.

 At AMU, Ahmed founded the quarterly journal, Fikro-Nazar, along with Professor Yousuf Hussain Khan, and served as its founding secretary.
 However, during the students' unrest of 1965 on minority issue, Professor Ahmed's life suffered a minor setback when his eldest son, Abdul Basit, got embroiled in the movement and got expelled from the University which resulted in Professor Ahmed's exit from the editorial board of the journal.
 In 1969, Ahmed became the Dean of the Faculty of Arts and retired from AMU service in 1977, when he was made the Professor Emeritus.